kannibalox/PtpUploader/README.md

 ```
 4. Navigate to [http://localhost:8000/jobs] and enter the admin credentials.

+## Next Steps and Help

+See [INSTALL.md](INSTALL.md) and the comments in the config file for advanced usage instructions.

+Support is provided on [PTP](https://passthepopcorn.me/forums.php?action=viewthread&threadid=9245) or in Github issues.

 ## Changelog

 Many things have changed in version 1.0.
-Most importantly, only python 3+ is supported.
+Most importantly, only python 3.7+ is supported.

 Non-exhaustive list of other changes:
-- Reduce login sessions by storing cookie
+- Reduce login sessions by write to a cookie file
-- Update UI
+- Update UI with new theme
 - Allow viewing screenshots in edit page
-- Bulk uploads
+- Add uploads in bulk
 - Prowlarr integration

-## Questions, help

-See the config file comments and [INSTALL.md](INSTALL.md) for advanced usage instructions.

-Support is provided on [PTP](https://passthepopcorn.me/forums.php?action=viewthread&threadid=9245).